002:026

 • وَ — Wa –And (= Conj., Connects words, phrases or clauses; also; but; additionally; though; when; while; yet; whereupon)

-• الصّٰلِحٰتِ — Suaa-lay-haa-tay — Proper practices (= n., pl., Appropriate, befitting, correct, decent, fit, good, holy, honorable, moral, pious, proper, respectable, right, righteous, upright, virtuous or worthy acts, activities, deeds, manners, operations, practices, performances, pursuits, righteousness or works.
-Righteous actions which are appropriate in manner, time and place — not the likes of a soldier who stands up for a prayer during a sword-fighting battle for life and death)
+• الصّٰلِحٰتِ — Saa-lay-haa-tay — Proper practices (= n., pl., Appropriate, befitting, charismatic, correct, decent, fit, good, holy, honorable, moral, noble, pious, proper, respectable, right, righteous, upright, virtuous and worthy acts, actions, deeds, manners, operations, performances, practices, pursuits, virtues or works.
+Righteous actions which are appropriate in manner, time and place — not the likes of a soldier who stands up for a prayer during a sword-fighting battle for life or death)

-• لَ — La — For ( = For the benefit, purpose or reason; on account of; with
+• لَ — La — For (= For the benefit, object, person, purpose or reason of; intended for; meant for; concerning; regarding; relative to.
+Also, because; on account of; so that)

-The Holy Qor-aan has used the Phrase Jun-naa-tin-tuj-ree … several times
+The Holy Qor-aan has used the Phrase Jaun-naa-tin-tauj-re … several times

-• جَنّٰتٍ — Jun-naa-tin — Gardens (= pl., Big groves.
+• جَنّٰتٍ — Jaun-naa-tin — Gardens (= n., pl., Big groves.
 The Gardens.
 The orchards.
+Vineyards.
 See also the Commentary titled as The Paradise)

 • ڪُلَّمَا — Kool-la-maa — Every time (= This a combination of ڪُلَّ that means ‘all, altogether, entirely, everyone, totally or wholly’, and مَا that means ‘all that, what, whatever or whatsoever.’
 Joined together as كُلَّمَا it means ‘every single time without exception, as often as, as soon as; no sooner than’)